guipelder/whisper_argos/README.md

 `tiny` whisper model is the smallest pretrained model.
 you can download other ones and put them inside `./openai/`
-folder if you one to use another one and also
+folder if you one to use another one, and also
-( select the model in model_select function in functions.py
+select the model in model_select function in functions.py
 and the put it in the line after `model_select` function as follow:

+	`
+	#i.e if you downloaded the small model
-	`def model_select(model_name):
+	def model_select(model_name):
 		.
 		.
 		.